gingineer95/gingineer95.github.io/_pages/about.md

 image: Kailey.jpg
 ---

 I'm currently pursuing a Master of Science in Robotics at Northwestern University (2020-2021 Cohort).
-Some of the topics I've become familiar with include robotic manipulation, navigation, mechatronics, SLAM and machine learning.
+Some of the topics I've learned in class include robotic manipulation, navigation, mechatronics, SLAM and machine learning.
 You can see how I've applied these topics in various projects <a href="https://gingineer95.github.io/" target="_blank" rel="noopener noreferrer">here</a>.

 I recieved my Bachelor of Science in Mechanical Engineering from the Milwaukee School of Engineering in 2017.
 At MSOE, I worked on a senior design project centered around the NASA Lunabotics competition.
 I lead the excavation sub-system where, using MATLAB, I simulated various mathetmaical models to determine the digging forces applied on conveyorized buckets.
 Once I found an optimal design, I 3D printed the buckets, fabricated the conveyor system and confirmed functionality via testing.